awsdocs/amazon-kendra-developer-guide/doc_source/in-adding-binary-doc.md

 The following example adds text to an index by calling [BatchPutDocument](API_BatchPutDocument.md)\.

-You can use the `BatchPutDocument` API to add documents in the following formats:
+You can use the `BatchPutDocument` API to add documents to your index\.
+For a list of document types supported by Amazon Kendra see [Types of documents](https://docs.aws.amazon.com/kendra/latest/dg/index-document-types.html)\.
-+ DOC
-+ HTML
-+ PDF
-+ Plain text
-+ PPT

 Files added to the index must be in a UTF\-8 encoded byte stream\.
 In the following examples, UTF\-8 encoded text is added to the index\.